 Wednesday Morning Gathering:

 This group meets every first and third Wednesday at 7:00am at Denny’s, next to Sam’s Club.
-We are reading and discussing the book, “Aha: the moment that God changes everything” by pastor Kyle Idleman.
+We are reading and discussing the book, “The Gospel According to Jesus” by pastor John MacArthur.

 Get more information about the Men of Steel.
 We challenge men to be the kind of fathers and husbands that our family desires and God expects.